 “I would urge any of our customers and patients or their family and friends who may be affected by Covid-19 and are eligible, to contact us and take part in this trial.”

-The PRINCIPLE Trial are pleased to announce a a partnership working alongside Lloyds Pharmacy group.
+The PRINCIPLE Trial is pleased to announce a a partnership working alongside Lloyds Pharmacy group.
 Lloyds will be signposting and raising awareness about the PRINCIPLE trial using its network of 1400 stores.

 Commenting on the partnership, Lloydspharmacy superintendent pharmacist Steve Howard has said.